Non Standard Finite Difference Scheme for Mutualistic Interaction Description: Finite Difference Approaches

-To avoid these potential problems, Mickens \cite{mickens89} suggests what is known as the Non Standard Finite Difference (NSFD) method.
+To avoid these potential problems, Mickens \cite{mickens89} suggests what is known as the Nonstandard Finite Difference (NSFD) method.
 An important concept on which the NSFD schemes is based is the Dynamic Consistency \cite{mickens05}.
-This criterion states that, let the first-order autonomous ODE
+This criterion states that, let the first--order autonomous ODE

 and given $U$ its set of properties, the difference equation